Circumcision

 “And I’m going to fish in the river of milk all day long,” Tato chimes in.

 In our small town, entertainment is a rare treat.
-That’s why the The Lost Goat play draws a crowd from every corner of the town.
+That’s why the The Lost Goat play draws a crowd from every corner of town.
 The four large classrooms of our school are packed to the rafters with people.

 From time to time, as the gamelan orchestra pauses, other music takes over playing songs like Kembang Kacang, Rose Mary, cowboy tunes, Stambul Konstantinopel, and other kroncong melodies.